Now hiring at all locations. Hourly starting at $16.

 • Blurring of vision

-Young tired businessmsn is touching his eye, taking of the glasses, he is exhausted at work
+Young tired businessmsn is touching his eye, taking off the glasses, he is experiencing digital eye strain

 Sometimes a person with dry eyes will have excess tears running down their cheeks, which may seem confusing.
 This happens when the eye isn’t getting enough lubrication.
 The eye sends a distress signal through the nervous system for more lubrication.
 In response, the eye is flooded with tears to try to compensate for the underlying dryness.
 However, these tears are mostly water and do not have the lubricating qualities or the rich composition of normal tears.
 They will wash debris away, but they will not coat the eye surface properly.